 Reasons You Might Apply for a Second Small Business Loan

-There are many reasons why you might look to apply for additional funding for your business.
+There are many reasons why you might look to apply for additional funding for your business, whether a second-lien term loan or other type of supplementary financing.
 In some cases, you may even consider unconventional financing, such as a merchant cash advance, if you need fast access to funds and are having difficulty meeting bank lending requirements for a secondary loan.
-Here are just a few reasons small business owners seek second-position loans.
+Below are just a few reasons small business owners seek second-position loans.

 Bridge Funding Gaps

 In some cases, you might take another loan out for short-term working capital.
 For instance, you may be experiencing a temporary dip in sales and need funds to cover rent, payroll or unexpected expenses.